Rice Water For Skin – How To Use It For Maximum Benefits

 Side Effects Of Using Rice Water For Skin

-While rice water is considered safe for topical use, people who are allergic to rice and its extracts may experience certain side effects.
-Rice water may cause skin irritation and trigger rashes, redness, and itchiness.
-Also, if you have extremely sensitive and dry skin, the excessive use of rice water may further dry out the skin and cause flaking.
-Therefore, always conduct a patch test to prevent these adverse effects.
+While rice water is considered safe for topical use, it is recommended to do a patch test before application.
+People with sensitive skin or rice allergies should avoid using it.
+Rice water may cause skin irritation and trigger rashes, redness, and itchiness in some cases.
+The excessive use of rice water may further dry out the skin and cause flaking, particularly in those with already dry skin.
 Do not use it more than the recommended amount, and consult a doctor if you experience any side effects.
+You can also use the leftover rice water for your hair.
+If you want to know how to use rice water for hair, it is very simple and can be included in any hair care routine.

 Infographic: How To Use Rice Water For The Skin – 3 Different Ways